gravitational/teleport/examples/aws/cloudformation/README.md

 [AWS CLI](https://aws.amazon.com/cli/) is required to build and launch a CloudFormation stack.

+We provide these CloudFormation templates as an example of how to setup HA Teleport in AWS using our AMIs.
+The current template will create a Highly available Teleport setup using DynamoDB and S3 to store logs.
+This setup will acquire a Let's Encrypt 509x certificate for you.

 ## Launch VPC
 In this example Teleport requires a VPC to install into.

+### Using Makefile
+We provide a Makefile that'll run the AWS CloudFormation commands, below we provide an example with parameters used to setup a VPC if you don't already one that you want to deploy Teleport into.

 ```bash
 export STACK=teleport-test-cf-vpc